Table of Contents

 Too much focus on intent data can also lead marketers to prioritize quick wins at the expense of building a sustainable pipeline.
 B2B Intent data works best when paired with other data to create a holistic scoring model that also reflects fit and engagement.

-Ultimately, If used in the right balance, intent can be a powerful predictor of which accounts are likely to buy.
+Ultimately, when used correctly, intent can be a powerful predictor of which accounts are likely to buy.